 MVC performs risk adjustment of payments and utilization rates using observed/expected (O/E) ratios.
-The numerator in this ratio is the aggregate of all the observed payments for a particular hospital.
-The denominator is the aggregate of all the expected payments.
+The numerator in this ratio is the aggregate of all the observed payments and the denominator is the aggregate of all of the expected payments for a particular hospital.
 This ratio is multiplied by the statewide expected mean payment to arrive at the risk-adjusted payment for that hospital.